 I recommend writing: Collaborate: email@example.com or Business inquiries: firstname.lastname@example.org

 If you have a Facebook page, now is the time to enable Instagram for businesses.
 This will pull information from your Facebook page and create a CONTACT button that will link directly to your email for fast communication.
 Make sure your account is public and tags are set for automatic.

-This will also allow you to use "Insights" and "promos.
+This will also allow you to use analytics and promos.

 SETTING THE FOUNDATION

 Start with 10 solid photos on your Instagram account before following anyone.
 Don't worry about the time frame on these and just build your profiles foundation.
 Choose some of your best saved photos and post!